ctrly4sh/simple-landing-page-with-gsap/README.md

-heyy programmers and devs  this is just a simple animated landing page.
+heyy programmers and devs  this is simple animated landing page.

+just add your video and set the rgba(0,0,0,0)

+you can visit the live link here : https://www.land-here.netlify.app

 Tech stack : HTML , CSS
 Libraries used : Green sock animation [GSAP] in script